dankamongmen/notcurses/USAGE.md

 // meaningfully set transparency, but it can be mixed into a cascading color.
 // RGB is used if neither default terminal colors nor palette indexing are in
-// play, and fully supports all transparency options. typedef struct nccell {
+// play, and fully supports all transparency options.
+//
+// This structure is exposed only so that most functions can be inlined.
+Do not
+// directly modify or access the fields of this structure; use the API. typedef struct nccell {
   // These 32 bits, together with the associated plane's associated egcpool,
   // completely define this cell's EGC.
 Unless the EGC requires more than four